Dunstan Baby Language: Words (sound reflexes)

 Dunstan states that she has a photographic memory for sounds and that this, combined with her years in the opera and her experience as a mother, allowed her to recognize certain sounds in the human voice.
 A DVD set called The Dunstan Baby Language was released by Dunstan in November 2006.
 The two-disc set covered the five universal words of the language, methods of learning how to recognize the vocalizations and sounds, numerous examples of baby cries from around the world to "tune your ear," and live demonstrations of newborn mother groups experimenting with the language.

 Criticism

 Linguistics experts point out that Dunstan's hypothesis has not been subjected to rigorous testing or academic scrutiny.
+In fact, in 2023 researchers tested the hypothesis and could not demonstrate it to be true.
 The Dunstan company had, at one time, developed a clinical trial plan with Brown University researchers to test its claims, but abandoned it for consumer surveys and small-group observations in order "to hasten the development of a system that could be used by parents," skipping rigorous testing to go straight to market.